Golden Relocation Services

-Golden is home to the Coors brewery and there are also lots of microbreweries around the area.
-Golden holds regular beer festivals and there are lots of great bars in the city where you can enjoy the local products.
+Golden is home to the Coors Brewery, and there are also lots of microbreweries around the area.
+Golden holds regular beer festivals, and there are lots of great bars in the city where you can enjoy local products.

 How Much Does It Cost to Live in Golden, CO?